ninabarzh/ipa/content/en/docs/take-back-power/how.md

 ---

 If you’re facing tech-based abuse, you don’t always get to prove it in the moment.
-But evidence—if collected carefully—can become power.
+But evidence, if collected carefully, can become power.
 It can help with legal protection, housing, support services, or simply *being believed*.

 This guide walks you through calm, low-risk ways to gather and store digital evidence.